Raytheon awarded $49M in options to support sensor netting system

 - By Mark Hoover

-Work is expected to be completed in October 2018.
+Work will be performed in St. Petersburg, Fla., and is expected to be completed in September 2017.

 Mark Hoover is a senior staff writer with Washington Technology.
 You can contact him at email@example.com, or connect with him on Twitter at @mhooverWT.